KirstenPrest/encompass-website/_researchers/dr-kirsten-barnicot.md

 tiktok:
 ---

-Kirsten is a Lecturer in Mental Health Services Research and the Programme Director for the MRes in Clinical Research at City, St Georges University of London.
+Kirsten is a Reader in Mental Health Services Research and the Programme Director for the MRes in Clinical Research at City, St Georges University of London.
 As a psychologist with a special interest in the prevention and treatment of inter-generational mental health difficulties, her research has particularly focussed on the experiences of people diagnosed with personality disorder who may be survivors of complex trauma, and on parent-infant interventions in the perinatal period.

 <br />